-5. THE COMPOSITION OF BCP SACRE
+5. THE COMPOSITION OF POOLE SACRE

-SACRE shall consist of representative members appointed to the 4 committees A-D of the SACRE by BCP Council as Local Authority (LA) for BCP as follows:
+SACRE shall consist of representative members, being 21 in total, appointed to the 4 committees A-D of the SACRE by Poole Borough Council as Local Authority (LA) for Poole as follows:

 - In appointing representatives to SACRE the LA must take all reasonable steps to satisfy itself that the persons so appointed are true representatives of the denominations or associations as required. - The LA shall ensure that all nominated places are filled. - Where a member of SACRE cannot attend a meeting, temporary substitution is permitted but this must be a named person from a nominated list.
 These names must be notified to the Clerk to SACRE annually by the end of the academic year. - These rules also apply to co-opted members who are not members of any committee.